All Episodes

 And many of these patients end up staying in the hospital because of that.

-I I've actually been thinking about this from the very beginning.
+I've actually been thinking about this from the very beginning.

-And if you think about what it's like in Western life, we have a huge amount of empathy for somebody who loses a loved one in their family, we understand the grief that they go through, we express all kinds of desires to support them and help them.
+And if you think about what it's like in Western life, we have a huge amount of empathy for somebody who loses a loved one in their family.

-They go to sleep every night with a very real chance of of never waking up, not just for themselves, but for their children.
+They go to sleep every night with a very real chance of never waking up, not just for themselves, but for their children.

-And I always have wondered, you know, if this this atrocity finally comes to an end in terms of the killing and slaughtering of people in Gaza, having gone through this for two years, especially kids who whose childhood is obviously going to be shaped by the complete destruction of society around them.
+And I always have wondered, you know, if this atrocity finally comes to an end in terms of the killing and slaughtering of people in Gaza, having gone through this for two years, especially kids whose childhood is obviously going to be shaped by the complete destruction of society around them, I mean, what is the nature of people's psyches there?

-Is there any sense of resilience and Like this, understanding that we're still fighting a just cause and for that reason we can't give up.
+Is there any sense of resilience and like this understanding that we're still fighting a just cause and for that reason we can't give up?

 Or is the devastation not just physical and medical and everything else, but also psychological and spiritual?

-That's a very very important question.
+That's a very, very important question.

 Everyone has lost someone.